Confining potential in holographic bottom-up QCD from WKB: Configurational Entropy and Stability

 Recall that $\rho(z)\in L^2(\mathbb{R})$, and also has information on how energy is localized in the bulk.
 Thus, it indirectly measures how normalizable modes are well localized in the AdS space.
 Thus, the modal fraction measures the spread of the energy in the bulk. \item Finally, compute the \emph{differential configurational entropy} with the following prescription:

 where $\tilde{f}\left(k\right)=f\left(k\right)/f\left(k\right)_\text{Max}$.
 Notice that we normalize the modal fraction with $f\left(k\right)_\text{Max}$. \end{enumerate}

-We computed the differential configurational entropy (DCE) in natural units for the WKB reconstructed system for the first forty-five states.
+We computed the differential configurational entropy (DCE) in natural units for the WKB-reconstructed system across the first 45 states.
 The calculation is depicted in Fig. \ref{fig:three}.
 Notice that, as we expect from phenomenology, DCE increases for the first sixteen states.
-When we increase the excitation number, DCE decreases, as expected for the Hardwall model \cite{MartinContreras:2023eft}.
-This suppression effect is associated with the presence of the wall, imposed by the $\tan^2 a\,z$ term that the holographic potential has, causes the \emph{overlaping in the DCE} of the highest states with the lower ones.
-However, this behavior is pathological in spaces with bounded geometries, as in the case of the Hardwall model.
+When we increase the excitation number, DCE decreases, as expected for the hardwall model \cite{MartinContreras:2023eft}.
+This suppression effect is associated with the presence of the wall, imposed by the $\tan^{2}(\sqrt{a}z/2)$ term in the holographic potential, which causes the \emph{DCE overlapping} of the highest states with the lower ones.
+This behavior is a known characteristic of confining geometries with a sharp cutoff \cite{Braga:2017fsb}, reflecting the finite number of degrees of freedom accessible below the wall.
+It serves as a diagnostic tool, distinguishing this class of models from those with truly infinite, linear Regge trajectories.